fabric8io/fabric8/app/core/doc/BUILDING.md

 So in a **separate shell** (while keeping the above shell running!) run the following commands:

     cd hawtio-web
-    ./watchTsc
+    mvn compile -Pwatch

-Now that script will incrementally watch all the *.ts files in the src/main/webapp/app directory and recompile them into app/app.js whenever there's a change.
+This will incrementally watch all the *.ts files in the src/main/webapp/app directory and recompile them into src/main/webapp/app/app.js whenever there's a change.

-### Caveats

-A couple of caveats, watchTsc won't pick up new typescript files, so if you create a new typescript file or rename an existing one you'll need to restart watchTsc, might need to touch one of the .ts files to make it compile too.

 ## Incrementally compiling TypeScript inside IntelliJ (IDEA)